FrancescoSaverioZuppichini/Flue/README.md

 aStore.dispatch(anAction)

-//or you can use the SuperStore
+//or you can use flue

 import { flue } from 'flue-vue'